aman-chahar/Customer-Satisfaction-Analysis-BI/README.md

 Calculate the total calls by days and months for the year 2021.

 Use slicers for interactive filtering by month and day.

 Provide overall performance ratings for 2021.

 Use custom charts to visualize overall 2021 performance satisfaction ratings.
-Feel free to create additional visualizations if needed to provide more insights.